clemensgoering/nasco/README.md

 **Timeline**
 The Timeline component offers a modern, sleek way to display chronological events, making it perfect for showcasing personal CVs, project milestones, or any event-based lists.

+**Footer**
+The Footer component is a versatile layout block designed to create clean, organized sections on your website.
+It includes multiple customizable areas for links, text, or any other information

 ## More
 Learn more about this package, content and feature scope by visiting <a href="https://nasco-docu.vercel.app/">the documentation</a>.